 Note: A property’s market value is not the same as a tax authority’s assessed value.
 The market value is what a property might sell for based on local market conditions.
 The assessed value is the value upon which a tax authority calculates tax liability.

 Insureon helps small business owners compare business insurance quotes with one easy online application.
-Start an application today and speak with a licensed agent about using an appraisal to fully protect your property and save money on your insurance purchase.
+Start an application today or speak with a licensed agent about using an appraisal to fully protect your property and save money on your insurance purchase.